3lvia/designsystem/packages/components/README.md

 #### Step 8 - Pull request and publish

 > NOTE!
-You will need to set up two-factor authentication with NPM to publish your changes.
+You will need to set up two-factor authentication with NPM to manually publish your changes.
 > [Elvia NPM](https://www.npmjs.com/org/elvia).

 1. **Update version**: When doing updates remember to alway update the version for that component